-The results of studies on strategic shareholdings by the Board of Directors for the first half of fiscal 2018 are as follows.
+The results of studies on strategic shareholdings by the Board of Directors for fiscal 2018 are as follows.
 With regard to the shares of SOHGO SECURITY SERVICES CO., LTD., we confirmed the status of measures implemented relating to operations with the Bank and whether the benefits and risks of the holdings are commensurate with the capital cost, and judged that the holdings are meaningful in order to maintain and strengthen the business relationship.